VisualComposer/builder/readme.txt

 **Brand new Visual Composer made entirely from scratch!** No more [shortcodes] hell, content locking, or performance compromises.
 Get the best page builder for your website.

 Visual Composer Website Builder is an intuitive drag and drop editor that gives you powerful tools and assets to create a professional WordPress site.
-Rich library of assets - Visual Composer Hub offers 250+ Templates and Elements, Add-ons, Header, Footer builder, and more.
+Rich library of assets - [Visual Composer Hub](https://visualcomposer.com/features/visual-composer-hub/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) offers 250+ Templates, Elements, Add-ons accompany with a **Theme Builder** and extensive Design options.

 https://www.youtube.com/watch?v=SJMIvMXyPHs